teocap/ADM-HW1/README.md

 #### stamps

-A folder that contains all the screenshots taken from the Hackerrank site containing all the submitted exercises.
+A folder that contains all the screenshots in PDF format taken from the Hackerrank site containing all the submitted exercises.